fermga/TNFR-LFS/docs/cli.md

 ```

 The CLI ingests the telemetry file, computes EPI metrics, and prints the
 selected export format to stdout.
+All TNFR indicators (`ΔNFR`,
+`ΔNFR_lat`, `ν_f`, `C(t)` and nodal derivatives) are computed from the
+Live for Speed OutSim/OutGauge telemetry streams, so make sure the
+simulator exposes both feeds before running any subcommand.【F:tnfr_lfs/acquisition/fusion.py†L200-L284】

 ## Subcommands